dondong1/Rocket-Elevator-Foundation/README_CONSOLIDATION.md

                  customer, building, battery, column, elevator, employee
    4. Fourht to create a migration for AddInterventionReference, I did: rails g migration AddInterventionReference
-   5. Next is to a form for intervention
+   5. Next is to do a form for intervention in the intervention folder under file _form_html_erb
-   6. Then update the javascript for the form
+   6. Then update the javascript for the form.
-   7. Then place a link for intervention after an employee sign in into the My Account.
+   7. Then place a link for intervention after an employee sign in into the My Account (either update your header or open a whole new page.
+In my case, I just edit the head view file)
+   8.